ahmnouira/opencv-projects/README.md

 # OpenCV
 OpenCV Get Started

-You can find here a exemples about face detection
+You can find here exemples about face detection